NoviSystems/labsite/README.md

 The roles described in the project's organization are the basis of the Vagrantfile and fabfile's structure.
-The Vagrantfile provides a production-like environment with three VMs that fill the above roles.
-The fabfile is structured to provision and deploy to these three host roles.
+The Vagrantfile provides a production-like environment with three VMs that provide the above roles.
+This environment is useful for testing your changes before deploying them to staging and production.
+The fabfile is structured to provision and deploy to the three host roles.

-To enable easier local development, a fourth `local` Vagrant VM is defined.
-It syncs this project directory to the vagrant user's home directory, and is structured to bypass the deployment process and manually run Django's development server.
+Development should be performed locally with vagrant, or remotely on the development server.
+It is not recommended that you develop locally without vagrant, as installing and running the various services correctly (postgres, redis) can be problematic.

-### Project Setup ###
+### Local development ###
-To get started, you'll need to clone the repository and install the project requirements inside a virtual environment.
+To get started, you'll need to clone the repository and install the deploy requirements inside a virtual environment.

     $ git clone git@github.com:ITNG/labsite